Skip navigation

 Multiple endocrine neoplasia

-Most of the MEN1 gene mutations that cause multiple endocrine neoplasia type 1 lead to the production of an abnormally short, inactive version of menin or an unstable protein that is rapidly broken down.
-As a result of these mutations, one copy of the MEN1 gene in each cell makes no functional protein.
+Most of the MEN1 gene variants that are associated with multiple endocrine neoplasia type 1 cause cells to produce an abnormally short, inactive version of menin or an unstable protein that is rapidly broken down.
+As a result of these variants, one copy of the MEN1 gene in each cell makes no functional protein.
 If the second copy of the MEN1 gene is also altered, the cell has no working copies of the gene and does not produce any functional menin.
-For unknown reasons, a second mutation occurs most often in cells of the endocrine glands.
-Without menin, these cells can divide too frequently and form a tumor.
-Although menin appears to be necessary for preventing tumor formation, researchers have not determined how a lack of this protein leads to the specific tumors characteristic of multiple endocrine neoplasia type 1.
+For unknown reasons, a second variant occurs most often in the cells of the endocrine glands.
+Without menin, these cells can divide too frequently and form the tumors that are characteristic of multiple endocrine neoplasia type 1.

 More About This Health Condition